 The manufacture of tablets by direct compression involves comparatively few steps and they include

 Premilling of formulation ingredients (active drug substance and excipients)

 Mixing of active drug substance with the powdered excipients (including the lubricant)

 Advantages of direct compression technology

 The adoption of direct compression technology is based on the following advantages or benefits

-- Tablets produced by direct compression method generally show faster dissolution times than those prepared by wet granulation.
-This is because tablets manufactured by direct compression method disintegrate into primary particle state unlike those manufactured by wet granulation method which breakdown into granules and finally into primary particle state.
+Tablets produced by direct compression method generally show faster dissolution times than those prepared by wet granulation.
+This is because tablets manufactured by direct compression method disintegrate into primary particle state unlike those manufactured by wet granulation method which breaks down into granules and finally into primary particle state.

-- Because direct compression excipients have relatively high binding capacity, the pressure required to manufacture the desired hardness is in general less with direct compression vehicles than with conventional granulations, resulting in both higher production rates and longer machine life.
+Because direct compression excipients have a relatively high binding capacity, the pressure required to manufacture the desired hardness is, in general, less with direct compression vehicles than with conventional granulations, resulting in both higher production rates and longer machine life.

 Limitations of direct compression technology

 There are a number of reasons why direct compression may not be suitable for a wide array of products and they include: